Azrood/ctf-writeups/CSAWCTF Quals 2020/Perfect Secrecy/README.md

+# Description
+Alice sent over a couple of images with sensitive information to Bob, encrypted with a pre-shared key.
+It is the most secure encryption scheme, theoretically...

+# Solution

 the pre-shared key hints that maybe the 2 images got xored with same key.

 If P1 xor K = C1